apjanke/neuropixel-jankify/docs/Questions.md

 ## Example code and data

 * The workflows in the examples and tutorial are non-idempotent!
 They write back to the original input files.
 This means they'll produce different results if run more than once, and would produce changes that could get checked back in to an example data set repo.
+* About paths: A lot of the paths in the example code use `/data`.
+That's a root-controlled mount point; many users are unlikely to have it or have access to create it.
+I think the example code should all use paths under the user's home directory as a default, and preferably factor all these out to a central configuration point.

 ## Miscellaneous